tuyafeng/Watt/README.md

 English|[中文](https://github.com/tuyafeng/Watt/blob/master/README_zh_CN.md)

-Watt is an open source android component management application.
+Watt is an open-source android component management application.
 It uses IFW(Intent Firewall) to disable or enable components, **requires root permission**.
 (It is not recommended that you root your phone unless you know what you are doing.)

 ### Features